111 West 57th Street: JDS and PMG takeover

+New plans

-With the acquisition of Steinway Hall, the developers decided to create new plans.
-The developers considered several architects, including CetraRuddy, Gehry, and HOK, before ultimately hiring SHoP Architects.
+The acquisition of Steinway Hall and air rights allowed JDS and PMG to develop a substantially taller building. so they decided to create new plans.
+JDS and PMG considered several architects, including CetraRuddy, Gehry, and HOK, before ultimately hiring SHoP Architects.
 In an interview, Stern said that he had selected SHoP because the firm was "not afraid to push boundaries", as in its design of the Barclays Center arena.
+Though Stern and Maloney could theoretically have built a skyscraper on the narrow lot adjoining Steinway Hall, they wanted to convince the LPC to let them build a tower through the center of that building, set back from 57th Street.
+The LPC had to approve all plans involving modifications of Steinway Hall, but the agency was known for its strict disapproval of almost any plan that involved demolishing an official landmark.
+As such, any additions would need to be constructed around the existing structure.

 In August 2013, the developers filed permits for a 74-story, 1,200 ft tower that would hold 100 condominiums above six floors of retail.
 SHoP's plans incorporated the existing structure into the base of the new tower.
 Further complicating the planning process, the LPC had considered landmark status for Steinway Hall's rotunda in mid-2013; such a designation would require the developers to preserve the space.
 JDS and PMG expressed support for the landmark status, and the LPC designated the rotunda as a landmark that September.
 The same month, The Wall Street Journal published updated renderings for the tower.
 The new design would stretch 1,350 ft tall with 45 full-floor apartments, giving the 60 ft tower a slenderness ratio of 1:23.
-JDS and Property Markets Group presented their plans to the LPC in October 2013, and the commission approved the plans, paving the way for full construction permits.
+JDS and Property Markets Group presented their plans to the LPC in October 2013, promising to restore Steinway Hall's rotunda in exchange for the LPC's approval.
+Despite doubts from preservationists and some LPC board members, the commission approved the plans, allowing the developers to apply for full construction permits.